gaiyadev/e-shop/README.md

 # e-Shop

-e-Shop is a e-Commerce application built with flutter and firebase.
+e-Shop is an e-Commerce application built with flutter and firebase.

 ## Features
 + Register and Login